intel-retail/loss-prevention/benchmark.md

 make clean-benchmark-results
 ```

-This comes handy when you want to have a new set of benchmark for different benchmark use cases like different pipelines or running duration.
+This comes in handy when you want to have a new set of benchmarks for different benchmark use cases like different pipelines or running duration.